Principal Procurement Advisor

 My clients know me for my pragmatic, down to earth style; for asking lots of questions in order to develop the right solution.

-For me it is ultimately about:
+For Celia it is important to:

 - being able to implement the right solution or process